abpframework/abp/docs/en/Index.md

 ### Blog

-Follow the [ABP Blog](https://blog.abp.io/) to learn the latest happenings in the ABP Framework.
+Follow the [ABP Blog](https://blog.abp.io/) to learn the latest happenings in the ABP.IO Platform.

 ### Samples

-See the [sample projects](Samples/Index.md) built with the ABP Framework.
+See the [sample projects](Samples/Index.md) built with ABP.

 ### Want to Contribute?

-ABP is a community-driven open source project.
+ABP Framework is a community-driven open source project.
 See [the contribution guide](Contribution/Index.md) if you want to be a part of this project.